bikemazzell/tuonella-sift/README.md

 3. Results are merged progressively
 4. Temporary files are cleaned up automatically

+**GPU Memory Management**: When CUDA is enabled:
+- Automatically detects available GPU memory
+- Uses up to 80% of free GPU memory for processing
+- Calculates optimal batch sizes (up to 100,000 records per batch)
+- Automatic fallback to CPU if GPU memory is insufficient

 ## Performance Tips

 ### For Large Datasets (100GB+)
+- **Enable CUDA**: Build with `--features cuda` for 5-15x speedup
 - Increase `batch_size_gb` if you have more RAM available
 - Use SSD storage for temp directory
 - Enable `parallel_io` for faster I/O